-Personal Watercrafts (PWC) such as a jet-ski or sea-doo – also known as wave runners, or (our fave!) “boatercycles”, are a super fun and exciting way to get around on the water, but their handling is much different from traditional boating.
+Personal Watercrafts (PWC) such as a jet-ski or sea-doo (also known as wave runners) are a super fun and exciting way to get around on the water.
+However their handling is much different from traditional boating.
 Think about it like this: jet-skis are to boats what motorcycles are to cars.
-Both of them are driven on the water or roads, but there are different skills that need to be used on a motorcycle (such as balance and steering) that are not used when driving a car.
+Both of them are driven on the water or roads.
+But there are different skills that need to be used on a motorcycle (such as balance and steering) that are not used when driving a car.

 Operating a personal watercraft (PWC) is a fun, fast way to enjoy recreational boating!
 However, PWCs are a different type of watercraft and their handling characteristics will differ from those of traditional boats.

 You can turn a personal watercraft (PWC) left or right using the handlebars, but only if you’re applying throttle.
-This forces water through the steering nozzle at the stern of the PWC and makes the steering incredibly responsive to even the slightest turns.
+This forces water through the steering nozzle at the stern of the PWC.
+This makes the steering incredibly responsive to even the slightest turns.
 Understand that as you release the throttle lever, you’ll lose control of the steering ability.